Summer Research Students

 Ongoing supervision that satisfies physical distancing (2m) is appropriate.

 In their Workspace Safety Plan, supervisors must describe safety precautions, including the use of masks in cases where up-close guidance is required.
-Note that the university has not made masks mandatory, nor should your Workspace Safety Plan make masks mandatory.
-Please follow the provincial guidance, and read the statement from the Cumming School of Medicine on the topic.
+Please adhere to the university's non-medical mask protocol.

 Standard training and orientation rules apply.